Quill-OS/compiled-binaries/informations.md

  -libudev -evdev -libinput -xkbcommon \
  -dbus-runtime -release
 ```
-notes on compiling qt:
+Notes on compiling Qt:
-- dbus for kde things
+- DBus for KDE things
-- examples are enabled, look here: https://forum.qt.io/topic/84247/qt5linguisttoolsconfig-cmake-doesn-t-exist/7 - it doesn't work anyway, but just to be sure
+- Examples are enabled, look here: https://forum.qt.io/topic/84247/qt5linguisttoolsconfig-cmake-doesn-t-exist/7 - it doesn't work anyway, but just to be sure
-- more Qml / Qt Quick enabled
+- More QML/QtQuick stuff enabled
-- qt multimedia for RSSGuard
+- QtMultimedia for RSSGuard enabled

  Overall notes:
-- there is also qvirtualkeyboard compiled - I wasn't able to run it, but if someone has better skills, then maybe ~Szybet
+- There is also QVirtualKeyboard compiled - I wasn't able to run it, but if someone has better skills, then maybe ~Szybet